 Samira A. Nazem

-Director of Pro Bono & Court Advocacy
+Associate Director of Programs & Advocacy

 Prior to joining the CBF, Samira was the Self-Represented Litigant Services Specialist for the Administrative Office of the Illinois Courts.
 She also previously served as a Staff Attorney and Pro Bono Coordinator for the Lawyers’ Committee for Better Housing, as a Litigation Attorney for the Chicago Housing Authority, as a Fellow at the Legal Assistance Foundation, and as a summer associate for a major law firm.
-Prior to her legal career, Samira lived in Mumbai, India where she worked for an NGO advocating for women’s rights, and in Washington, D.C. working at an education think tank.
+Prior to her legal career, Samira lived in Mumbai, India, where she worked for an NGO advocating for women’s rights, and in Washington, D.C. working at an education think tank.

 Samira received her law degree from the University of Chicago in 2010.
 During law school, she participated in the Immigrant Children’s Advocacy Clinic and the Poverty and Housing Law Clinic.
-She received a B.A.
-Degree with distinction from Yale University in 2004.
+She received a B.A. with distinction from Yale University in 2004.

 A proud native of Omaha, Nebraska, Samira has resided in Chicago since 2007.
 She currently lives in the Lakeview neighborhood with her husband and two daughters.